ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

 ### Invalid Opcode Validation

-All data between the Version Header and the `BEGINDATA` marker, or the end of the contract if `BEGINDATA` is not present, must represent a valid EVM program at all points of the data.
+All data between the Version Header and either the `BEGINDATA` marker or the end of the contract if `BEGINDATA` is not present must represent a valid EVM program at all points of the data.
 Invalid opcode validation consists of the following process:

 - Iterate over the code bytes one by one.